bcgov/nr-bcwat/charts/openshift/airflow/README.md

   connection: <database connection string>
 ```

 A secret must be created in the `cdd771-xxx` namespace titled `bcwat-airflow-fernet-key`.
 This holds a key value pair containing the fernet key used for encryption.
+It is recommended to create this key using this [Airflow Guide](https://airflow.apache.org/docs/apache-airflow/stable/security/secrets/fernet.html)

 ```bash
 apiVersion: v1